PLhery/node-twitter-api-v2/doc/examples.md

 	/vscode-markdown-toc-config -->
 <!-- /vscode-markdown-toc -->

-## <a name='Createaclient'></a>Create a client
+## Create a client

-### <a name='Withusercredentialsactasaloggeduser'></a>With user credentials (act as a logged user)
+### With user credentials (act as a logged user)

-This kind of auth is needed for endpoint mentionned with `"OAuth 1.0a User context"` or `"OAuth 2.0 Authorization Code with PKCE"` in Twitter documentation.
+This kind of auth is needed for endpoint mentioned with `"OAuth 1.0a User context"` or `"OAuth 2.0 Authorization Code with PKCE"` in Twitter documentation.
 Usually, this is used to act on behalf of a user.

 Access token and access secret are obtained through [the 3-legged auth flow](./auth.md).

 - OAuth 1.0a User context (the most common, supports API v1.1 & v2)

-This authentification method requires to use a couple of 4 keys, 2 are your app keys and 2 are obtained with the 3-legged auth flow.
+This authentication method requires to use a couple of 4 keys, 2 are your app keys and 2 are obtained with the 3-legged auth flow.
 ```ts
 const client = new TwitterApi({
   appKey: '<YOUR-TWITTER-APP-TOKEN>',